 Another problem with the Gamecube version’s character/object lighting is that it often sets the specular values so high the models receive strong white gloss that can even obscure the details.
 For example, this is what happens to the Spinner enemies in Sky Deck:

 The white eyes are caused by an excessive amount of specular lighting.
 This is what these enemies look like in the Dreamcast version:

 In addition to the above, the PC version has other major problems with character lighting.
-Half of character lighting values are never used in the PC version – only Ambient and Specular 1 colors are applied to the model, whereas Color 1, Color 2 and Specular 2 components of the palettes are never used.
-This makes it technically impossible to have any kind of complex gradients for character lighting in the PC version.
-Perhaps the developers didn’t implement support for those additional values because the Gamecube almost never used them anyway.
+Half of character lighting values are never used in the PC version – only Ambient and Specular 1 colors are applied to the model, whereas Color 1, Color 2 and Specular 2 components of the palettes are ignored completely.
+On top of the PC version’s lighting being per-vertex, this makes it impossible to have any kind of complex coloring for character lighting in the PC version.
 The PC version also has a problem with excessive specular.
 The game adds a directional specular light regardless of the model’s material flags.
 Although the amount of specular lighting can be controlled, in SADX it’s inflated to extremely high levels, especially in the PC version, which results in the infamous problem with the characters being “too shiny”.
-Interestingly the 2010 port (Dreamcast Collection/Steam) uses a shader for character lighting, and the lighting on characters and objects looks a lot closer to what it looked like on the Gamecube.
-This is one of the few advantages the Steam version has over the 2004 PC port, which is otherwise far superior (downgrades mentioned on this blog notwithstanding).
+Interestingly the 2010 port (Dreamcast Collection/Steam) uses a shader for character lighting, and the lighting on characters and objects looks a lot closer to what it looked like on the Gamecube (although it still doesn’t use half of the values).
+This is one of the few advantages the Steam version has over the 2004 PC port, which is otherwise far superior, downgrades mentioned on this blog notwithstanding.

 - The Stage Lights system that we’ve discussed above